a8ksh4/PyChorder/README.md

 * '_alta': (Keycode.LEFT_ALT, Keycode.TAB),
 * '_salta': (Keycode.LEFT_ALT, Keycode.LEFT_SHIFT, Keycode.TAB),

+And at the bottom you can map aliases  to commands to be exesuted by the service on keypres.
+Give the account and command as key value pair.
+For example:
+* '_sys_shdn': {'root': 'shutdown now'},
+* '_sys_touch': {'dan': 'touch /tmp/touched'},

 ## Configuring the service for battery reporting
 * Edit the battery.service with the paths appropriate for your system:
   * StandardOutput=file:/home/dan/git/PyChorder/battery.log